 So equipped with some electric knuckles, the first guard was quite shocked when Chris walked in.
 Most of the time, enemies won’t escalate to guns right away unless you do.
 So as the next guard came running Chris jammed his optics which allowed Chris to take him down quickly and brutally.

 He dispatched a few more in melee combat.
-Though he didn’t really sneak much, he still caught a couple of guards unaware and body-slammed them because that’s how he rolled.
+He didn’t really sneak around much, but he still caught a couple of guards unaware and body-slammed them because that’s how he rolled.

 That’s how I played any mission with Chris.
-Sometimes it worked, other times it didn’t, like when he got a hostage killed, and finally in one mission it cost him his life.
+Sometimes it worked, other times it didn’t, like that time when he got a hostage killed.
+And finally, one mission it cost him his life.
 But it always felt true to him.

 More than that, playing my operatives in this way kept the game from being repetitive.
 There’s nothing stopping you from grabbing a single operative, hooking them up with some guns and tech, and playing them the exact same way all through the game.
 Especially if you don’t have permadeath enabled.
 But that’s missing the point.